-Mrs. Gontkovičová was appointed to the position of the General Manager responsible for the Czech Republic, the Slovak Republic and Hungary, and elected the Chairman of the Board of Directors Philip Morris ČR a.s. with effect from October 1, 2019.
+Mrs. Gontkovičová was appointed to the position of the General Manager responsible for the Czech Republic, the Slovak Republic and Hungary, and elected the Chairperson of the Board of Directors Philip Morris ČR a.s. with effect from October 1, 2019.

 She started working for Philip Morris Slovakia s.r.o. in 1997 and held various positions within the company, including Corporate Affairs department.
 In 2004 she was relocated to Philip Morris International Inc. in Switzerland and she gained new experiences in the regional Strategic Planning department.
 Upon her return in December 2005 she was appointed as the Head of the Corporate Affairs department in Philip Morris Slovakia s.r.o.
 In September 2009 she started a new role as a Director Corporate Affairs and Member of the Board of Directors of Philip Morris ČR a.s.
 In 2012 she was appointed Director Corporate Affairs for EU Region of Philip Morris International Inc. in Switzerland and in 2016 she became Director RRP Commercialization.
-Upon her return to Philip Morris ČR a.s. in 2016 she was appointed to the position of Director RRP CZ, SK & HU.
-In September 2018 she was appointed to the position of Director Commercial Development CZ, SK, HU at Philip Morris ČR a.s. in September 2018.
+Upon her return to Philip Morris ČR a.s. in 2016 she was appointed to the position of Director Commercial Development CZ, SK, HU at Philip Morris ČR a.s. in September 2018.
 Since April 26, 2019 Mrs. Andrea Gontkovičová has been a member of the Board of Directors.